 Today, over 600 U.S.-based companies across 47 states trade on the OTCQX and OTCQB markets and employ over 100,000 individuals.
 These companies and their employees should not be prohibited from accessing the benefits that come with being a public company, simply due to outdated regulations.
 Updating the meaning of “established securities market” would help thousands of small company employees across the U.S. participate in corporate wealth generation and save for retirement.

 ESOP regulations are an area where legislators can make positive changes that modernize markets, encourage employee stock ownership and increase the benefits of being a public company.
-In September, members of the OTCQX Advisory Council will visit Washington D.C. to meet with Congressional representatives to discuss ESOP reform and other important issues impacting smaller public companies.
+Members of the OTCQX Advisory Council have met with Congressional representatives to discuss ESOP reform and other issues impacting smaller public companies.

 Visit our website to learn more about our Public Policy Advocacy or contact Cass Sanford at firstname.lastname@example.org if you would like to be part of our efforts to advance regulatory and legislative initiatives that can improve public markets.